Auto Broker Magic

 It's very important to get the approximate trade-in value of your existing vehicle online before you take it in to the dealer so you can determine if the dealer offer is acceptable.
 Or, maybe you are just curious.
 It's always good to know what one of your assets is worth.

 Where?
 Getting trade-in values online tend to vary a lot from site to site.
 But I've found the one at Edmunds Trade-In Quotes is particularly comprehensive and accurate.
-It's free, it's quick and there's no contact by any third parties.
-I think what helps its accuracy is the inputs will include either your plate# or VIN#.
-They really focus in on the specific vehicle.

 The Trade-In Numbers Game